 "In Canada, living organ donation is under the operation of local transplant programs," a CBS representative said in an email to VICE.
 "Men who have had sex with men, or 'MSM' donor candidates, are not excluded from living organ donation as there is a process in place to make an 'exceptional distribution' for any organ at the discretion of the attending physician and with the consent of the patient.
 This requires specific testing to exclude certain infectious diseases prior to donation."

-The "exceptional distribution" rule means that while hypothetically anyone can donate an organ, if the donor questionnaire issued by Health Canada gives any indication that the person's behavior or lifestyle may qualify as high risk, the physician and potential recipient will be notified.
+The "exceptional distribution" rule means that while hypothetically anyone can donate an organ, if the donor questionnaire issued by Health Canada gives any indication that the person's behaviour or lifestyle may qualify as high risk, the physician and potential recipient will be notified.

 "It's a little bit out of the guideline," explained Jessica Bonnelly, Nurse Manager for the New Brunswick Organ Donation Program.
 "So do you still accept the organ or not?
 The patient and the doctor are still gonna make the final decision."